-Sahakarmi's facilitators work to build trust and solidarity among members of village communities and provide support to community groups, as they learn how to manage their affairs through democratic deliberation and planned collective action.
-Over recent years, Sahakarmi's work has led to the establishment of approximately 150 community-based organisations. which continue to address the direct needs of their respective communities, helping over 4,400 disadvantaged people.
+Sahakarmi’s facilitators work to build trust and solidarity among members of village communities and provide support to community groups, as they learn how to manage their affairs through democratic deliberation and planned collective action.
+Since 2007, Sahakarmi’s work has led to the establishment of over 288 community-based organisations which continue to address the direct needs of their respective communities, directly helping over 8,100 disadvantaged people.

-The organisation operates in South Western Nepal in 3 districts, Banke, Kanchanpur and Bardiya.
+The organisation has been operating in South Western Nepal in 3 districts, Banke, Kanchanpur and Bardiya.
+In phase III of the project Sahakarmi has added two new districts, Kailali and Jajarkot.
 It targets disadvantaged communities such as tribal villages or migrant villages and the facilitators spend 3 years living amongst the villagers, in order to facilitate capacity building.

 Sahakarmi uses the FEST approach (see separate section), which is based on a belief that people themselves can bring real change to their lives and that the role of a supporting NGO is to create an enabling environment.
 Within this approach, communities independently analyse problems and plan and implement responses appropriate to their situations.

 The strategy used by SS comprises the following elements with communities: